lzgabel/zdb/README.md

 ##### Format

-We support different formats to print the log, like json, table or dot.
-The json format is used per default.
+We support different formats for printing the log, like JSON, table, or dot.
+The JSON format is used by default.
 Can be set via `-f` or `--format`

 **Table**